What is Betaine Hydrochloride?

 Numerous studies have been conducted to verify the potency of betaine to improve physical and athletic performance.
 However, more evidence is still needed to support that conclusion.

 One attribute of betaine that makes it a potential performance enhancer is its ability to substantially increase nitric oxide in the body.
-This widens blood vessels and increases blood flow within the muscles during exercise.
+This activity widens blood vessels and increases blood flow within the muscles during exercise.
 Enhanced blood flow means increased nutrient delivery and waste secretion, resulting in better performance.

 Experiments among healthy and active individuals also show that betaine helps reduce fatigue, improve endurance, and increase strength.
 Betaine’s contribution to muscle protein synthesis also increases lean mass and helps reduce the amount of fat present in the body.